YunoHost-Apps/wallabag2_ynh/README.md

  * Allow one user to be the administrator (set at the installation)
  * Asynchronous import using Redis (need to be enabled in the *Internal Settings*).
 RabbitMQ import not supported (yet ?)

+## Known issue(s)
+- Removing a Yunohost's user won't delete the related wallabag user, but only desactivate it.
+You need to manualy remove it from wallabag before.
+See: https://github.com/YunoHost-Apps/wallabag2_ynh/issues/39

 ## Upgrade from v1

 The upgrade from the YunoHost [Wallabag v1](https://github.com/YunoHost-Apps/wallabag_ynh)